Skip to Content

 The Ming Tributary System

-The confederal system of the Myeong Commonwealth drew elements from the tributary system of the Ming Empire (1368–1662), which stands as a paragon of enlightened international statecraft, embodying the Confucian ideals of humaneness and harmony of peoples.
+The confederal structure of the Myeong Commonwealth draws inspiration from the tributary system perfected by China’s Ming Empire (1368–1662), widely regarded as a model of sophisticated and humane diplomacy rooted in Confucian principles of benevolence and harmony.

 CONFEDERAL CONSTITUENTS OF